top of page

 What we look for

-In order to accomplish the goals we set for our campers, we rely on a staff of enthusiastic, motivated and skilled women and men who love camp (or look forward to learning more about it), enjoy working with youth, and have knowledge they want to share.
-Our counselors are college students, educators, child care workers, performers and youth workers age 18 or older.
+In order to accomplish the goals we set for our campers, we rely on a staff of enthusiastic, motivated, and skilled women and men who love camp (or look forward to learning more about it), enjoy working with youth, and have the knowledge they want to share.
+Our counselors are college students, educators, childcare workers, performers, and youth workers aged 18 or older.

-We look for staff as diverse as the campers that we serve.
+We look for staff as diverse as the campers we serve.
 All of our staff are expected to work with all of our campers.
 Despite these differences, they have at least two things in common: they love children, and they love a challenge.
-If you are not prepared to work with staff and youth with disabilities, different cultural backgrounds, different religions, genders and orientation - just to name a few, then perhaps another camp may be a better fit for you.
+If you are not prepared to work with staff and youth with disabilities, different cultural backgrounds, different religions, genders, and orientations - to name a few, then perhaps another camp may be a better fit for you.

 IMG_3641_edited.jpg